With Aaron Judge and Shohei Ohtani in the spotlight, the Yankees and the Dodgers are playing in the same World Series for the first time since 1981.

 "Hey, Les," I added during our Very Important Phone Call, "do you think Judge will power the Yankees past the Dodgers?"

-"I don't think so," Les, an aspiring sitcom script writer, blurted out from his bungalow, within walking distance of Santa Monica Pier, near downtown LA.
+"I don't think so," Les, an aspiring sitcom script writer, blurted out from his bungalow, within walking distance of Santa Monica Pier, not far from the downtown stadium in LA.

 "The Yankees will refuse to give Judge anything to hit," the transplanted New Yorker declared.
 "He'll have zero chances to blast homers at Dodger Stadium or Yankee Stadium."